 18. Buy your textbooks used

 My college had a Facebook group where people could buy and sell their old textbooks!
-This, Amazon, or Ebay can save you hundreds!
+This, Amazon, or eBay can save you hundreds!
 Especially in my later semesters, I stopped buying textbooks if I could manage.
-It’s not possible for every class, but if the textbook is not a main focus of the class, you may be able to just borrow when needed.
+It’s not possible for every class, but if the textbook is not the main focus of the class, you may be able to just borrow when needed.

 19. Resell your old textbooks

-This can help lower the overall cost of your textbooks.
+This will help lower the overall cost of your textbooks.